Kreeta Haapasalo: Career as a musician

-Legacy
+Death and legacy

+She died 29 Mar 1893 and was buried in Jyväskylä.
+In 1899, the Society of Young Finns placed a granite stone on her grave.

 Aleksis Kivi mentioned her in his poem Anjanpellon markkivat: "Vaimo vakaa Pohjanmaalta soitti kanteleella lempiäll."
-(The serious woman from Österbotten played her beautiful kantele.)
+(The serious woman from Ostrobothnia played her beautiful kantele.)

-In 1954 a statue was erected in her memory in Kaustby with Ilmari Wirkkala as a prime sponsor.
+In 1954, a statue was erected in her memory in Kaustinen with Ilmari Wirkkala as a prime sponsor.
 Another monument was erected at her homeplace in Veteli.
 In the early 1990s Finland honored her and five other women on postage stamps.